 How Do You Make Chocolate Bark?

-Next, place the cookie sheet back into the fridge for another hour or until the bark is completely solid.
-Once solid you can remove the bark from the cookie sheet and slice it into pieces.
-Enjoy immediately or store in the fridge until you plan to serve it or gift it.
+- Finally, place the cookie sheet back into the fridge for another hour or until the bark is completely solid.
+Once solid you can remove the chocolate bark from the cookie sheet and slice it into pieces.

 How long Is chocolate bark good for?